PaulHaze/archo/README.md

-# Next.js + Tailwind CSS Example
+# Archo

-Just my version of a Tailwind/NextJs barebones starter...
+My version of the Archo template